AdamSobieski/Argumentation/README.md

 > </details>

 > [!TIP]
-> This example shows one approach to extending or building upon the AIF model to support attaching evidence and citing scholarly and scientific publications.
+> The AIF model could be extended to support attaching evidence and citing scholarly and scientific publications.
 >
 > <details>
 > <summary>Click here to toggle the display of this example.</summary>